JJ17de/JJ17de.github.io/projects/air.md

 Making the game work for two players at the same time was tricky.
 Both players can play on the same computer without any delay.
 I also added a way to keep track of the score.
 This project was fun and helped me learn a lot about making games in Java and using Eclipse.

+Here is some example code to illustrate Simple Schema use:
 {% gist fa427f84dc0cd7189eebc0a12ab1f777 %}